 - Recycle your sleeveless evening gown by adding a pair of shiny satin gloves in silver, gold, white or black the next time you wear it.

-- Are you getting married this year?
-White shiny satin gloves are look great for brides with sleeveless gowns.
+- White shiny satin gloves look great for brides with sleeveless gowns.

-- Speaking of weddings, a mother-of-the groom or bride skirt suit with 3/4 sleeves looks elegant with white or black satin fingerlings.
+- A mother-of-the groom/bride skirt suit with 3/4 sleeves looks elegant with white or black satin fingerlings.
 Make sure that the contrast is not too hard.
-Resist to wear the look with a fascinator or wide brim hat, and cat-eye sunglasses, and a top handle bag with matching shoes.
-That’s so 1960s.
-Go for a clutch that doesn’t match your shoes.
+Resist the 1960s look (fascinator or wide brim hat, cat-eye sunglasses, top handle bag with matching shoes).
+Instead, unmatch your clutch and shoes.
 Skip the hat.

 - Rock a monochromatic look with gloves.